 - I added no accessories or options other than what is assumed in the BASE unit listed for each model by NADA.

 - Certain added options and accessories can increase your used RV's depreciated value, but always avoid duplicating options that were already part of your motorhome when new.

 The Value and Depreciation Data Used

-So, if you look at my data tables below you can immediately see some similarities in the rates of depreciation change over the past dozen years that should be good for estimating what you own new or relatively new motorhome might be worth as it ages.
+So, if you look at my data tables below, you can immediately see some similarities in the rates of depreciation change over the past dozen years that should be good for estimating what your own new or relatively new motorhome might be worth as it ages.

 By using the two units selected and calculating the averages of the average values, the numbers you see are buffered a bit and, hopefully, are a little more significant for understanding why and by how much your own used RV is presently valued.

-With enough data on enough different RVs a more relevant curve of depreciations could be generated, but as mentioned, for efficiency's sake, I am only using a few motorhomes.
+With enough data on enough different RVs, a more relevant curve of depreciation could be generated, but as mentioned, for efficiency's sake, I am only using a few motorhomes.